 - How much new public space will be added?

-The original Ponti structure will remain intact.
+The original Ponti building will remain intact.
 However, the connecting corridor between the North towers and the south structure, called Silber Hall, will be partially rebuilt in order to connect to the new Welcome Center, and support the build out of the lower level, improving natural light.

 The planned Welcome Center will include 50,000 square feet on three levels, helping unify the campus.
 This significant addition will feature visitor-centric amenities including a restaurant, quick-service café and improved way finding, along with dynamic and flexible program spaces and a state-of-the art event hall.